College Admissions

 Cup of coffee next to a stack of books.
 Text reads Books on College Admissions above the Admissions Decrypted logo.

-Reading books about college admissions will help you better understand the current admissions landscape and what college costs.
+Reading books about college admissions will help you understand the college admissions landscape.

 What Does College Cost and Is It Worth It?